-UNICERT is the leading inspection body in the area of Air Quality test for Particulate Matter 2.5 (PM2.5) and objectives to reduce environmental emission/pollution and enhance environmental performance to the society.
+UNICERT is the leading inspection body in the area of Air Quality test for Particulate Matter 2.5 (PM2.5) and its objectives are to reduce environmental emission/pollution and enhance environmental performance to the society.

 Particulate Matter 2.5 (PM2.5):